acquia/blt/readme/simplesamlphp-setup.md

       1. Navigate to the "XML to SimpleSAMLphp metadata converter" (`/simplesaml/admin/metadata-converter.php`), which can be found on the "Federation" tab under "Tools".

-      1. Optionally remove the default metadata from `${project.root}/simplesamlphp/config/authsources.php`.
+      1. Optionally remove the default metadata from `${project.root}/simplesamlphp/config/saml20-idp-remote.php`.

-      1. For each metadata (XML) file from the customer, parse it using this tool and copy the converted `saml20-idp-remote` metadata into `${project.root}/simplesamlphp/config/authsources.php`.
+      1. For each metadata (XML) file from the customer, parse it using this tool and copy the converted `saml20-idp-remote` metadata into `${project.root}/simplesamlphp/config/saml20-idp-remote.php`.

+1. Configure authsources.php

-      1. Make any additional needed changes to `${project.root}/simplesamlphp/config/authsources.php` using [SimpleSAMLphp Service Provider QuickStart](https://simplesamlphp.org/docs/stable/simplesamlphp-sp) as a guide (except enabling a certificate for your service provider, which should be done according to the instructions below).
+      1. Edit `${project.root}/simplesamlphp/config/authsources.php` using [SimpleSAMLphp Service Provider QuickStart](https://simplesamlphp.org/docs/stable/simplesamlphp-sp) as a guide (except enabling a certificate for your service provider, which should be done according to the instructions below).
 Note especially the `name` option by which you can give each IdP a human-readable name (e.g., "Dev", "Prod") for use in the administrative UI.

       1. If your Identity Provider/Federation requires that your Service Providers hold a certificate...